Fekinox/rigged/rigged.md

 All DRV skills save for DRV-DRV require a firearm.

 * DRV-DRV: **LUCKSHOT**
-  * Next turn, roll two dice instead of one.
-The RO will increase by 50% (rounded DOWN) but bad things will happen if you roll above a 30...
-Costs 2 SP.
+  * Next turn, roll two dice.
+If the result is between 20 and 25 **inclusive**, then the next move will always strike.
+If the result is 40, treat the roll as a NAT 20.
+Otherwise, treat the roll as a NAT 1.
+Costs 3 VP.
-  * ROLLOVER: 10
+  * ROLLOVER: 0
-  * HIT: 2 dice next turn; RO +50% next turn; Rolls over 30 will be treated as a NAT 1.
+  * HIT: 2 dice next turn; roll 40 for a NAT 20, between 20-25 inclusive to always succeed, anything else for a NAT 1.
-  * MISS: -3 DRV next turn.
+  * MISS: N/A

 * DRV-STR: **SHOOT**
   * Fire wepon.